readthedocs/readthedocs.org/docs/support.rst

 Freenode_.
 We hang out there and you can get real-time help with your projects.
 The other good way is to open an issue on Github_.

-The mailling list at readthedocs@librelist.org is also available for support.
+The mailing list at readthedocs@librelist.org is also available for support.

 .. _Freenode: irc://freenode.net/
 .. _Github: http://github.com/rtfd/readthedocs.org/issues